How to spot when writing is AI: The 6 elements of robot style

 We were poring over the portfolios and samples of freelance writers in her spreadsheet.
 I’d already looked through the writing before our meeting, and, well… I was surprised.
 A lot of the samples showed more than a hint of AI.

 “The signs are subtle,” I told her.
-“But just as Kafka had a writing style, and Emily Dickinson, apparently AI has one too.”
+“But just as Kafka and Emily Dickinson had a writing style, apparently AI has one too.”

-So I told her what a piece of writing looks like when it´s been ‘assisted’ by ChatGPT, or when the whole brief has been thrown into Claude.
+So I told her what a piece of writing looks like when it’s been ‘assisted’ by ChatGPT, or when the whole brief has been thrown into Claude.

-Here’s what I said:
+Here’s what I said to look out for.

 1. Excessive use of emdashes